Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 partially use a `payment`.
-In other words, if you create a `payment` containing 10 Quatloos, the `payment` will always either contain 10 Quatloos or it will be deleted from its `issuer` records and no longer exist.
+In other words, if you create a `payment` containing 10 Quatloos, the `payment` will always either contain 10 Quatloos or it will be deleted from its `issuer` records and no longer has any value.
 While a `payment` can be either combined with others or split into multiple `payments`, in both case the original `payment(s)` is/are deleted and the results put in one or more new `payments`.

-A `payment can be deposited in purses, split into multiple `payments`, combined, and claimed (getting an exclusive `payment` and revoking access from anyone else).
+A `payment` can be deposited in purses, split into multiple `payments`, combined, and claimed (getting an exclusive `payment` and revoking access from anyone else).